-Answered By: Teaching & Learning
+Answered By: Learning Engagement

 The benefits of adopting a positive perspective in ethics education.
 By: Knapp, S.; Gottlieb, M.C.; Handelsman, M.M.
 Training and Education in Professional Psychology, August 2018, 12(3):196-202.

-First, try searching the "title of the article" in Start Your Research on the Library homepage.
+1. Try searching the "title of the article" in Start Your Research on the Library homepage.
 Enclose the title in quotation marks and run the search.

 "benefits of adopting a positive perspective in ethics education"